Man Running

 New moon.
 New moon and evening star.

 The new moon, signal of hope, glowed in the western sky.
-Quite near, almost within the moon's embrace, hung Venus planet of love, rare as radium pure as platinum more preciuos than gold.
+Quite near, almost within the moon's embrace, hung Venus planet of love, rare as radium pure as platinum more precious than gold.

 --Edward Abbey (from "Hayduke Lives!")